 - Willfully tortures, maliciously punishes, or willfully and unlawfully cases a child; or

-Aggravated Child Abuse is a first-degree felony which puts it in the category of the most egregious crimes.
-Typically, the incidents are very serious and the injuries to the child suggest serious abuse or neglect.
-With that being said, merely because someone is arrested of aggravated child abuse doesn’t mean that they are guilty.
-There are legitimate defenses to these serious allegations and people can be wrongly accused.
-It is important to make sure you hire an experienced and aggressive attorney who is prepared to investigate and analyze these types of cases to ensure you are not wrongfully convicted.
-Sometimes, a legitimate explanation can be offered early in a case to avoid a long, gruesome and expensive criminal defense.
+Aggravated Child Abuse is a first-degree felony that puts it in the category of the most egregious crimes.
+Typically, the incidents are severe, and the injuries to the child suggest serious abuse or neglect.
+With that said, merely because someone is arrested for aggravated child abuse doesn't mean that they are guilty.
+There are legitimate defenses to these serious allegations, and people can be wrongly accused.
+It is crucial to make sure you hire an experienced and aggressive attorney who is prepared to investigate and analyze these types of cases to ensure you are not wrongfully convicted.
+Sometimes, a legitimate explanation can be offered early in a case to avoid a long, gruesome, and expensive criminal defense.